Non Invasive Pinless Moisture Meters

 Moisture mapping is the practice of taking moisture readings across the various surfaces and materials in a property and comparing them vs each other and vs control measures of the same material in close by areas (for comparison).
 This is often done using pinless moisture meters.

 Clearly it is important to remember that different materials will have different natural / regular levels of moisture, which will also depend on the ambient conditions they are kept in.
 For example, moisture levels of plaster will be different to to wood, concrete and bricks for example.
 On top of this, there are specific measurement scales for different materials – such as WME (Wood Moisture Equivalent).

 The aim of all this is to check for elevated moisture either as part of a damp survey or leak detection survey.
 It is also used to see how a property is drying back to normal after water damage restoration from a water leak or flood.

-Remember, such pinless moisture meters are expensive, professional and calibrated pieces of equipment.
-All our leak detection engineers are trained in both using them to best effect but also to understand the readings, especially when considering the different types of material.
+Remember, the best pinless moisture meters are expensive, professional and calibrated pieces of equipment.
+All our best leak detection engineers are trained in both using them to best effect but also to understand the readings, especially when considering the different types of material.